-If the TX Data rate is set to 0 (fixed), the selected data rate is the the WiPort's fixed transmission rate.
-If the TX Data rate is set to 1 (auto), the selected data rate is the the WiPort's maximum data rate.
+If the above TX Data rate is set to fixed, the selected data rate is the WiPort's fixed transmission rate.
+If the above TX Data rate is set to auto, the selected data rate is the WiPort's maximum data rate.
 Lower data rates allow for larger distances.
 It may also be required when communicating with older devices.
+The default is 11 Mbps.